millerms/minimal-mistakes/_pages/home.md

 Test home page
 {: .reveal .reveal--up }

-This is a button to the Temp page:
+This is a button to the Temp page{% include cite.html pmid="31452104" %} and another action{% include cite.html pmid="30049270" %}:
 {: .reveal .reveal--up }

 <p>